LinkedIn Search And Discovery: A Complete Guide

 Feed Discovery

-This happens when LinkedIn recommends content in the home feed.
+This happens when LinkedIn recommends content inside the home feed.

 Best for: